triveria-com/wmp/README.md

 ```

 ### ID Token
 ID token is sent by both client and server entities.
 It's header `typ` claim shall be set to `jwt+wmp/id_token`.
 The payload shall contain the following claims:
 - `entity_types`: Array of wallet types
 - `identifiers`: Array of wallet key identifiers
 - `issuer_url`: OIDC Issuer endpoint of the entity wallet.
 Present only if `entity_types` contains `issuer`
 - `authorization_url`: OIDC Authorization endpoint of the entity wallet.
 Present only if `entity_types` contains `issuer` or `verifier`
-- `name`: OPTIONAL A human readable identifier of the entity
+- `name`: OPTIONAL A human-readable identifier of the entity

 **Wallet key identifier:**
 A wallet key identifier object is a JSON object containing the following claims:
 - `type`: Type of the wallet key identifier.
-Currently supported types are `did` for DIDs and `x509` for X509 certificate chains
+Currently supported types are `did` for DIDs and `x509` for X509 certificate chains.
 - `identifier`: String array.
 When `type` is set to `x509`, it's elements are base64 encoded X509 certificate chain elements with its leaf being the first element.
-When `type` is set to `did`, the array has only one element -- the DID
+When `type` is set to `did`, the array has only one element - the DID.
 - `proof`: A sample JWT token signed with a private key corresponding to the public key that the key identifier points to.
-The JWT shall have it's header `typ` claim set to `jwt+wmp/entity-id-proof`.
+The JWT shall have its header `typ` claim set to `jwt+wmp/entity-id-proof`.

 Here is an example ID Token:
 ```